buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="articles" slug="we-love-our-nuns_mrozik" %}
 - A paper on how the flourishing of the monastic community affects everyone around them.

-{% include content_blurb.html category="av" slug="healing-is-possible_tnh" %}
-- An inspiring talk to a group of monastics, encouraging them to set a good example for their guests.

 #### Main Text

 {% include content_box.html category="booklets" slug="culture-of-awakening_cintita" %}

+#### Coda

+{% include content_blurb.html category="essays" slug="monasticism-and-western-adaption_karma-lekshe-tsomo" %}
+- Buddhist monasticism faces many challenges as it comes West, especially for nuns.

+{% include content_blurb.html category="av" slug="healing-is-possible_tnh" %}
+- An inspiring talk to a group of monastics, encouraging them to set a good example for their guests, showing how there need not be such a strict tension between personal practice and social engagement.

 ### Part 3: Personal Practice